GeorgeValergas/sendle-api/README.md

 ### Development
 1. Navigate to root of this project
 2. Run bundle install to install the gems specified in sendle-api.gemspec
-3. Run bundle exec rspec to run the tests
+3. Run bundle exec rake spec to run the tests

 ### Guide
 Follow this guide to build a gem: https://quickleft.com/blog/engineering-lunch-series-step-by-step-guide-to-building-your-first-ruby-gem